returntrip444/Project13/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- Load balancers can reduce the load on your web servers and optimize traffic.
+Load Balancing plays a very important security role as computing every move to the cloud.
+The off-loading function of a load balancer defends a company or organization against DDos attacks amongst others.
+It does this by shifting attack traffic from the corporate server to a public cloud provider.
+The advantage of using a jump box is that the jumpbox is limiting the access to one administator and allowing us to have access to the other VMs and ElK server.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+- _TODO: What does Filebeat watch for?
+Filebeat monitors the log files or locations that are specified, collects the log events, and forwards them either to Elasticsearch or Logstash.

-- _TODO: What does Metricbeat record?_
+- _TODO: What does Metricbeat record?_ It periodically collects the metrics from the operating system and from services running on the server.
+The information the metricbeat collects is usually forwarded to programs such as Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.